jmsfltchr/docs/_08-schema/01-concepts.md

 ## Entity
-An entity is a thing with a distinct existence.
-For example, `organisation`, `company` and `person`.
-The existence of each of these entities is independent of any other concept in the domain.
+An entity is a thing that can exist independently of any other concept in the domain, for example, `organisation`, `company` and `person`.
+Therefore, physical objects are always entities.

 ### Defining an entity
 To define a new entity, we use the `sub` keyword followed by `entity`.